swethajpr/student_attendance_system/README.md

 ### Main program

-Use the following command to run the main Student Attendance System to recognize the students face and mark the attendance
+Use the following command to run the main program to recognize the students face and mark the attendance

 ```bash
 python main.py